 by Texas Homesteader ~

 Whelp, we made it to July, y’all!
 Now in NE Texas the rain taps will typically turn off about now and will stay off for the rest of the summer.
-So we may get a little ole 1/4″ inch or so every now & then, but we can count on manually irrigating the garden from here on out.
+So although we may get a little ole 1/4″ inch or so every now & then, we can count on manually irrigating the garden from our Rainwater Catchment Systems from here on out.

 The culprit?
 Raccoons.
 They’ve decimated the corn and are working through my grapes.
-Oh, and they’ve been caught visiting the chicken pen each & every night.
-Thankfully the hens are locked in tight when the raccoons come-a-callin’ but they’ve got to go.
+Oh, and they’ve been caught visiting the chicken pen every night.
+Thankfully the hens are locked in tight when the raccoons come-a-callin’ but those raccoons have got to go.

 Other Garden Areas

-Onions & Volunteer Plants
+Onions & Garlic

 I planted these from harvested Mammoth sunflower seeds last year.
 I knew they wouldn’t come back true since they weren’t heirloom.
 But I’ve been thrilled with the results.
 Some have the huge Mammoth seed-bearing head.
 I’ve harvested those seeds and saved some for next year.

 Some of the sunflowers have slightly smaller but still seed-bearing heads.
 But these… These sunflowers are currently about 12-feet tall and are peppered with regular-sized bright yellow blooms.
 The honeybees, bumblebees and butterflies are delirious with excitement over them.
 I can’t help but to smile each day as I pass by them.
 Beautiful!